 The Affordable Housing Reserve Fund (AHRF) was established in January of 2009.
-The Council adopted policy is an important tool for contributing towards potential affordable housing solutions across the housing continuum.
+This Council-adopted policy contributes towards potential affordable housing solutions across the housing continuum.
 Based on a continuation of the current density bonus system, the AHRF could grow to reach $20 to 25 million over the next 30 to 35 years (depending on development activity).
 Evaluation of the AHRF will occur every two years through a Housing Affordability updated report to Council and a time-and-value trigger (every three years or $7 million positive balance).

 Council provided and rezoned City-owned land at 3030 Gordon Avenue for an emergency shelter and transitional housing facility to serve the Tri-Cities.
-The City of Coquitlam worked closely with RainCity Housing, the shelter operator, City Spaces Consulting and DYS Architects to ensure the facility design and operation addressed issues of neighbourhood fit, safety and security.
-The facility opened in mid-December of 2015 and includes thirty emergency shelter beds and 30 transitional (short-stay) housing units and associated support services are provided onsite.
+The City worked closely with RainCity Housing, the shelter operator; City Spaces Consulting; and DYS Architects to ensure the facility design and operation addressed issues of neighbourhood fit, safety and security.
+The facility opened in mid-December of 2015 and includes thirty emergency shelter beds and 30 transitional (short stay) housing units and associated support services are provided onsite.
 The building can also provide shelter space for an additional 30 individuals during periods of extreme weather alerts.

 Further to a Request for Expressions of Interest (RFEI) process, the City of Coquitlam selected Habitat for Humanity of Greater Vancouver as the successful proponent to build affordable housing on City-owned land at 1358 Coast Meridian Road The units will provide an opportunity for affordable home ownership for modest income families who are currently renting and would normally not qualify for a traditional mortgage.
 In January 2019, the City announced a formal Memorandum of Understanding with Habitat to move this project forward.

-For information on this project, please contact Habitat for Humanity Greater Vancouver.
+For more information, please contact Habitat for Humanity Greater Vancouver.

 In July 2017, Council voted to grant $177,545 from the City’s Affordable Housing Reserve Fund towards 14 below-market (subsidized) rental units in a new 67-unit rental building for seniors in partnership with the Finnish Canadian Rest Home Association at 1226 Johnson Street.

-For information on this project, please contact the Finnish Canadian Rest Home Association.
+For more information, please contact the Finnish Canadian Rest Home Association.

 In July 2017, Council approved a $600,000 grant from the Affordable Housing Reserve Fund to the Talitha Koum Society to jointly purchase a home (which will then be leased back to Talitha Koum at no charge) to provide transitional housing to women with addictions and their children.
 The house is expected to open in early 2018 after renovations are completed.

-For information on this project, please contact the Talitha Koum Society.
+For more information, please contact the Talitha Koum Society.

-For information on this project, please contact YWCA Metro Vancouver.
+For more information, please contact YWCA Metro Vancouver.